How to prepare, e-File a Tax Return?

 Step 5: Tax return versus tax extension?

 Step 6: What to do After you Prepared, e-Filed

-At the beginning of each new tax year (as we are in 2019 now, you should start collecting now for Tax Year 2019), start collecting tax records, receipts, and documents (e.g. scan in documents), and start recording dates as they occur now so you will be ready for step 1 and 2 next year.
-For example, gather your income related documents (e.g. pay stubs, 1099 forms, social security statements, etc) and deduction related records (e.g. home purchase or sale, home mortgage records, property tax statements, tuition finance payments, etc.).
-You should also record moving dates if they apply to you (e.g. you might move across states as this will impact your state tax returns or you might move to foreign countries and generate income there).
+At the beginning of each new tax year, start collecting tax records, receipts, and documents.
+Begin recording dates as they occur now so you will be ready for Steps 1 and 2 next year.
+For example, gather your income related documents (pay stubs, 1099 forms, social security statements) and deduction related records (home purchase or sale, home mortgage records, property tax statements, tuition finance payments).
+You should also record moving dates if they apply to you.
+You might move across states, which will impact your state tax returns or you might move to foreign countries and generate income there.

 Start Your Return Now

-If you have to prepare and file a previous year or back taxes, please visit this page for tax year specific forms and tax calculators.
+If you have to prepare and file for a previous year, or back taxes, please visit this page for tax year specific forms and tax calculators.

 Reasons You Can't e-File Your Taxes